Destroyer-official/-NetStress-/README.md

 **Use responsibly.
 The authors assume no liability for misuse.**

 ## What This Tool Actually Does

+### ⚠️ NO SIMULATIONS - ALL REAL IMPLEMENTATIONS

+Every packet sent by NetStress is **REAL**.
+This is not a simulation:

+- Every `socket.sendto()` call sends actual network traffic
+- Performance metrics come from real OS counters, not estimates
+- Socket optimizations are verified via `getsockopt()` after application
+- The Rust engine uses actual system calls, not mock implementations

 NetStress 2.0 is a professional-grade network stress testing framework featuring: